Unexpected path led Colorado woman to serve

 For several years, Avila struggled as her vision deteriorated.
 She feared her boss’s reaction to her condition, and that she’d lose her occupation — her livelihood.
 What’s more, her job offered a direct connection to public service — and her sense of connection to her community.

-When she did tell her employer she was losing her eyesight, her workplace was beyond supportive, Avila said.
-Her boss facilitated a role change to shift her responsibilities.
+When she told her boss she was losing her eyesight, her workplace was beyond supportive, Avila said.
+They supported a role change, helping shift her dreams instead of letting them all go.
 Avila adapted from working predominantly in the field as an investigator to a more internal role.
+She soon found an aligned passion in helping reunite children with deported parents.

 “That is the best work I ever did,” said Avila.